L5-S1 pain can be a debilitating condition, causing chronic back pain that affects daily activities and overall quality of life.

 Causes of L5-S1 Pain

-L5-S1 pain can arise due to factors such as herniated discs, degenerative disc disease, spinal stenosis, poor posture, nerve compression, spinal compression.
+Hip pain or low back pain in the L5 S1 region can arise due to factors such as herniated disks, degenerative disc disease, spinal stenosis, poor posture, nerve compression, spinal compression.

 What activities are safe for L5-S1 disc pain sufferers?

-While individuals with L5-S1 pain should be cautious with physical activities, staying active is vital for maintaining strength and flexibility.
-Some safe activities for L5-S1 pain sufferers include:
+While individuals with such pain should be cautious with physical activities, staying active is vital for maintaining strength and flexibility.
+Some safe L5 S1 exercises include:

 - Low impact activities such as walking, which allow the person to stay active without putting excessive strain on the lower back.